Augustin Chantrel: Club career

+International career

+He was capped 15 times for the France between 1928 and 1933.
+His first cap was on 11 March 1928, against Switzerland.

-Chantrel played on the team sent to the 1928 Olympic tournament in Amsterdam, playing in France's only match, a 4–3 loss to Italy.
+He was part of the France squad for the 1928 Olympic Tournament playing in their only match, a 4–3 loss to Italy.

+He was selected for the France squad for the 1930 FIFA World Cup.
+Chantrel appeared in all three of France's matches.

-Chantrel is the only player in World Cup history to see action as a field player and as a goalkeeper.
-He is also the only field player ever to replace a goalkeeper after having started the match at a different position.
+During the first half of the first match against Mexico, with the score 1–0 in favour of France, goalkeeper Alex Thépot suffered an injury after a collision with a Mexican player, and was unable to continue playing.
+Substitutions were not allowed at the time, and Chantrel, a halfback, replaced Thépot in goal from the 24th minute until the end of the match, which France won.
+Chantrel is the only player in World Cup history to see action as an outfield player and as a goalkeeper.
+He is also the only outfield player ever to replace a goalkeeper after having started the match at a different position.

 Chantrel's last international match was against Germany on 19 March 1933.